Townhouses vs. Apartments: What's the Difference?

 The landlord will likely ask you to provide references as well.

-How to Find Cheap Townhouses
+How Do You Find a Cheap Townhouse?

 Because townhouses are generally located in the heart of major cities near many amenities, they can be very competitive and often expensive.
 However, there are instances where you can find an affordable unit situated in a desirable neighborhood.